Thought Lag

 Then I shape it — with Claude — from there.

 And dammit if I'm being honest, the output is better.
-Thoughts are clearer; word choice is snappier.
+Thoughts come out clearer, word choice a little snappier.
 It's better — but is it me?

 That's the question many folks are asking these days.